-1 S.4.1.3 Overbridge Protection Structures
+ES.4.4 Overbridge Protection Structures

-Electrification of the corridor would require the construction or enhancement of overbridge protection barriers on 47 roadway or pedestrian bridges across the Caltrain alignment.
-These barriers are necessary to prohibit access to the rail corridor and prevent objects from being thrown off the bridges in a manner that would damage or interfere with the electrical facilities.
+- 32 Electrification of the corridor would require the construction or enhancement of overbridge - protection barriers on 47 roadway or pedestrian bridges across the Caltrain alignment.
+These - barriers are necessary to prohibit access to the rail corridor and prevent objects from being thrown - off the bridges in a manner that would damage or interfere with the electrical facilities.

-6 S.4.1.4 Grade Crossing Warning Devices
+ES.4.5 Grade Crossing Warning Devices

-7 The Proposed Project would also require a change in the warning devices for at-grade crossings.
-As 8 part of the Proposed Project, the existing warning devices would be removed because they operate 9 on a DC circuit and the proposed EMUs would operate on an AC circuit.
-Caltrain trains equipped 10 with onboard CBOSS PTC equipment will communicate with the grade crossings wirelessly, allowing the grade crossing gates to function safely.
+- The Proposed Project would also require a change in the warning devices for at-grade crossings.
+As - part of the Proposed Project, the existing warning devices would be removed because they operate on a DC circuit and the proposed EMUs would operate on an AC circuit.
+Caltrain trains equipped with onboard CBOSS PTC equipment will communicate with the grade crossings wirelessly, allowing the grade crossing gates to function safely.
 CBOSS PTC will be in place by 2015.
-For non-Caltrain 11 12 trains (which will not have onboard CBOSS PTC equipment), Audio Frequency Overlays (AFOs), also 13 known as track circuits, will be installed at fixed locations along the Caltrain ROW, allowing the 14 grade crossing gates to function safely.
-An AFO is a sensor that activates the grade crossings when 15 the train is approaching.
+For non-Caltrain trains (which will not have onboard CBOSS PTC equipment), Audio Frequency Overlays (AFOs), also known as track circuits, will be installed at fixed locations along the Caltrain ROW, allowing the grade crossing gates to function safely.
+An AFO is a sensor that activates the grade crossings when the train is approaching.

-16 S.4.1.5 Rolling Stock
+ES.4.6 Rolling Stock

-17 New EMUs are the preferred rolling stock option for the Proposed Project.
-New EMUs would replace 18 the portion of Caltrain's existing diesel locomotives and passenger cars that will reach the end of its 19 useful life by 2019.
-Caltrain would operate electric service between San Francisco and San Jose with 20 EMUs.
-With EMUs, each car, or set of cars (unit), can have its own pantograph mounted on the roof 21 and separate electric motor drives to each axle.
-EMUs can be operated in a variety of train consists, 22 dependent upon the requirements of the rail system operator.
-Options include single motor cars 23 (where each car is fitted with a driving cab at both ends) and paired cars (where there is a driving 24 cab at only one end of each car).
-A pair can comprise two motor-cab cars, or a motor-cab plus a non-25 motored trailer-cab car.
-Another option would be two motorized cab cars with multiple non-26 motored trailer cab-cars in between.
-There is currently no United States-based prototype for the 27 EMU proposed for the Proposed Project.
-The EMU vehicle for the Proposed Project would be a multi-28 level car of comparable dimensions to the existing Caltrain gallery car.
-Caltrain has received a 29 waiver from the FRA that would allow modern European EMU equipment to operate on the Caltrain 30 Peninsula Corridor provided that temporal separation is provided between the light-weight EMUs 31 and heavy freight trains (this is referred to as the FRA waiver).4
+New EMUs are the preferred rolling stock option for the Proposed Project.
+New EMUs would replace the portion of Caltrain's existing diesel locomotives and passenger cars that will reach the end of its useful life by 2020 2019.
+Caltrain would operate electric service between San Francisco and San Jose with EMUs.
+With EMUs, each car, or set of cars (unit), can have its own pantograph mounted on the roof and separate electric motor drives to each axle.
+EMUs can be operated in a variety of train consists, dependent upon the requirements of the rail system operator.
+Options include single motor cars (where each car is fitted with a driving cab at both ends) and paired cars (where there is a driving cab at only one end of each car).
+A pair can comprise two motor-cab cars, or a motor-cab plus a non-motored trailer-cab car.
+Another option would be two motorized cab cars with multiple non-motored trailer cab-cars in between.
+There is currently no United States-based prototype for the EMU proposed for the Proposed Project.
+The EMU vehicle for the Proposed Project would be a multi-level car of comparable dimensions to the existing Caltrain gallery car.
+Caltrain has received a waiver from the FRA that would allow modern European EMU equipment to operate on the Caltrain Peninsula Corridor provided that temporal separation is provided between the light-weight EMUs and heavy freight trains (this is referred to as the FRA waiver) but Caltrain now presumes that temporal separation will not ultimately be required for the Proposed Project.5

-32 S.4.2 Operations and Maintenance
+ES.4.7 Operations and Maintenance

-33 S.4.2.1 Caltrain Operating Scenario(s) Under Electrification
+26 ES.4.8 Caltrain Operating Scenario(s) Under Electrification

 Caltrain's existing schedule includes five trains per peak hour during the a.m. and p.m. peaks, as well as mid-day service, for a total of 92 trains per day between San Jose and San Francisco.
-In addition to local service (stopping at every station), existing weekday Caltrain service consists of six baby bullet
+In addition to local service (stopping at every station), existing weekday Caltrain service consists of six baby bullet trains and ten limited-stop trains in the a.m. northbound and p.m. southbound and five baby bullet trains and 11 limited-stop trains in the a.m. southbound and p.m. northbound.
+There is approximately one train per hour per direction from 10 a.m. until 2 p.m. and after 7 p.m.